 Glover and Woollacott (1992) documented evidence of health inequalities in Australia in the first edition of this atlas and this second edition has confirmed these.
-For example, correlation analysis undertaken at the small area level within the capital cities revealed a strong association between socioeconomic disadvantage and poor health status as measured by premature death.
-An example of the results of the correlation analysis for Brisbane as reported in the first edition of the atlas can be seen in Table 1.1.
-The results show a clear gradient in the association between high rates of premature deaths of males (deaths before 65 years of age), labour force status (employed, unemployed) and occupational prestige in the data from the first atlas (from mid to late 1980s).
-High rates of premature death for males are inversely correlated (-0.23) at the small area level in Brisbane with high proportions of males in high status occupations (managers and administrators, and professionals): that is, males from these occupations are less likely to die prematurely.
-In contrast, there is a positive correlation (0.38) between high rates of premature death and high proportions of low status workers (those in unskilled and semi-skilled occupations): that is, they are significantly more likely to die prematurely.
-The association is even stronger with high rates of unemployment, showing a correlation coefficient of 0.59.
+For example, correlation analysis undertaken at the small area level (Statistical Local Area,

+SLA) within the capital cities revealed a strong association between socioeconomic disadvantage and poor health status as measured by premature death.
+The results of the correlation analysis for Darwin, based on data published in the first edition of the atlas, are given in Table 1.1.

+Although weaker than in the other capital cities, the results of the correlation analysis nevertheless show a clear gradient in the association between high rates of premature deaths of males (deaths before 65 years of age), labour force status and occupational prestige (high status and low status occupations) in the data from the first atlas (from mid to late 1980s).
+High rates of premature death for males are inversely correlated (-0.10) at the SLA level in Darwin with high proportions of males in high status occupations (managers and administrators, and professionals): that is, males from these occupations are less likely to die prematurely.
+In contrast, there is a positive correlation (0.10) between high rates of premature death and high proportions of low status workers (those in unskilled and semi-skilled occupations): that is, they are significantly more likely to die prematurely.
+The association is stronger with high rates of unemployment, giving a correlation coefficient of 0.16.
+For females, the gradient was less consistent, although areas with high proportions of people in high status occupations had stronger inverse correlations with rates of premature female deaths than did areas with high proportions of people in low status occupations, or who were unemployed.
+The correlations with high levels of female labour participation and high proportions of single parent families were not consistent with those in the other capital cities and, in 1992 to 1995, were the reverse of those seen elsewhere.

-Table 1.1: Correlation coefficients for small areas in Brisbane
+Table 1.1: Correlation coefficients for SLAs in Darwin

 Population characteristics Deaths

-1986 Census 1985 to 1985 to 1989
+1986 Census 1985 to 1989

-- 15 to 64 years
+15 to 64 1 years

 Females Males

-Managers & administrators, & professionals -0.27 -0.23
+Managers & administrators, & professionals -0.47 -0.10

-Unskilled and semi-skilled workers 0.37 0.38
+Unskilled and semi-skilled workers -0.13 0.10

-Unemployment 0.43 0.59
+Unemployment -0.16 0.16

-Female labour force participation -0.04 0.04
+Female labour force participation -0.37 -0.34

-Single parent families 0.47 0.55
+Single parent families -0.26 -0.21

 1996 Census 1992 to 1995

-15 to 64 years
+1992 to 1995 15 to 64 years

-- Females Males
+Females Males

-Managers & administrators, & professionals -0.12 0.07
+Managers & administrators, & professionals 0.14 0.15

-Unskilled and semi-skilled workers 0.37 0.24
+Unskilled and semi-skilled workers 0.03 0.05

-Unemployment 0.51 0.49
+Unemployment 0.40 0.49

-Female labour force participation -0.34 -0.30
+Female labour force participation -0.25 -0.26

-Single parent families 0.43 0.36
+Single parent families 0.30 0.53

 Source: Calculated from project sources